-The Kali temple is the main temple of Kolkata, the Hindu goddess Kali is worshiped here.
-Kali is the dark goddess of death and destruction but, as Shiva, also of renewal.
-Kali is the patron goddess of the city of Kolkata.
+The Kali Temple is the most important temple in Kolkata, where the Hindu goddess Kali is worshiped.
+Kali is the dark goddess of death and destruction but also of renewal.
+Kali is the patron goddess of the city of Kolkata, after whom the city was named.

 The Kalighat Temple was originally at the Hooghly River.
 The name Calcutta was most likely derived from Kalighat.
 The river has changed it's river bed, so that "Kalighat" is now on a small canal.
 "Ghats" are stairs leading to the river, where the faithful can perform ritual ablutions.
 The water is however extremely dirty.